soumitradev/HPCWiki/docs/usage/usage.md

 Any form of publications from the work done on the Institute HPC facility should be acknowledged.
 Details of the published papers acknowledging the HPC facility should be communicated to <hpc@hyderabad.bits-pilani.ac.in>.

-### How do I acknowledge the high performance computing facility in my presentations or publications?

 We request the users to kindly use the following text to acknowledge the HPC resources.

 > The authors gratefully acknowledge the computing time provided on the high performance computing facility, Sharanga, at the Birla Institute of Technology and Science - Pilani, Hyderabad Campus.